Lorene Jen: Early life

 Lorene Jen was born on 22 November 1988, in Taipei, Taiwan.
 Her father, Milton Jen, has ancestral home in Dazhou, Sichuan, used to be a technology company executive and now works as a part-time actor.
 Her mother is Zheng Ruilan, a homemaker.
 Jen is the youngest of a two child family.
 Her older sister is Taiwanese girl group S.H.E member Selina Jen.

 Jen attended National Taiwan Normal University and graduated in 2011 with a bachelor's degree in home economics, human development and family studies.

 Career

 Pre-debut

 In 2000, Taiwanese entertainment management agency HIM International Music held a "Universal 2000 Talent and Beauty Girl Contest" to search for new artistes.
 The winner of the contest would receive a contract from HIM.
 Jen wanted to participate and had registered in the contest, but was too young.
 Her older sister Selina entered the contest in her place and ended up winning the contest.
-For the next few years Jen would then sometimes appear on variety shows as her sister's guest, appear in other artistes' music videos and also appear in commercial advertisements before officially debuting in 2009.
+For the next few years, Jen would then sometimes appear on variety shows as her sister's guest, appear in other artists' music videos and also appear in commercial advertisements before officially debuting in 2009.